Alice Loane: Life

 Loane was born in Southsea in 1863.
-Her elder sister Martha became a nurse and by 1897 the first article was appearing in the Nursing Notes.
-Over the next 14 years, more articles appeared in Nursing Notes and then she moved on to the Evening News and The Spectator.
-Using their joint expertise she wrote nursing textbooks including The District Nurse as Health Missioner.
-Alice's most valued works work social commentaries which described the poverty at that time.
+Her elder sister Martha became a nurse and by 1897 their first articles were appearing in the Nursing Notes.
+Over the next 14 years, more articles appeared in Nursing Notes and then moved on to the Evening News and The Spectator.
+Using their joint expertise, she wrote nursing textbooks including The District Nurse as Health Missioner.
+Alice's most valued works were social commentaries which described the poverty at that time.
 The first of these, The Queen's Poor, was published in 1905.

-They were close until 1910 when her sister Martha's conversion to Catholicism caused a break.
+The sisters were close until 1910 when her sister Martha's conversion to Catholicism caused a break.
 When Alice died in 1922 it was found that she had written a will to leave her estate to her sister but the will was not signed.
 Because of the lack of signature her will was not cleared until four years after her sister's death.

 Loane died in Clifton in 1922.